dmitry26/json-rpc/README.md

 ### Features

 - The serializer supports dynamic type contracts for responses for the cases, when result data type depends on invocation parameters.
+- A type contract for error data that contains additional information about the error is optional.

 ### Specifics